pvillega/scalachain/README.md

 Welcome to scalaChain!

+This is a sample project to understand the basics of Blockchain.
+It ignores the complex parts like Proof-ofWork and distributed networks.
+See the companion blog post for more reference.

 ## Contribution policy ##

 Contributions via GitHub pull requests are gladly accepted from their original author.
 Along with